-This unit is located upstream of Spencer Island and between the towns of Everett and Snohomish.
-It is 1,237 acres in size and consists of approximately 417 acres of forested swamp, and 820 acres of grassland that was purchased in 2008.
-The forested portion was logged in the 1890ís and has become reforested naturally into one of the few remaining sitka spruce swamps in the Snohomish River estuary.
-The grassland portion is vegetated largely by reed canarygrass and baltic rush, and is divided by the forks of Deadwater slough which span the properties length, north to south.
-Recreational access for this unit is in the planning phase.
+This unit is located south of the Highway 2 trestle between the Snohomish River and Ebey Slough.
+It is 1,237 acres in size and consists of approximately 417 acres of forested swamp, and 820 acres of grassland that was purchased in 2008 for hunting, wetland and wildlife protection, and wildlife-related recreation.
+The forested portion was logged in the 1890s and reforested naturally into one of the few remaining Sitka spruce swamps in the Snohomish River estuary.
+The unit contains a mix of farm fields, fallow grass lands, and Baltic rush, and is divided by the forks of Deadwater Slough, which spans the unit's length, north to south.
+There is also a network of ponds, drainage ditches, and sinkholes throughout the unit.
+Outdoor activities include pheasant and waterfowl hunting, wildlife viewing, and walking along the Ebey Slough dike road.
+Much of the unit is closed for waterfowl nesting and rearing habitat during the non-hunting season.
+Public access is very limited.
+There are no established walking trails or footbridges on the unit.

 Map and Driving Directions